‘Over 30 years of giving, sharing, camaraderie and fun’

 The charter – CA1 was reactivated in 1987.
 Blue Knights International records do not show the location of the charter, but memories include the first time CA1 was reactivated was in Sunnyvale, which included members from Sunnyvale Department of Public Safety.
 According to International, their first President of record was Kip Ringer with 17-chapter members.
 The chapter was active until 1990.
 No further information could be obtained for this charter.

 In 1993 the charter – CA1 was reactivated for the second time with Charles Ward as the first President.
 When International reactivated the CA1 charter to Sacramento, there were thankfully 20 members.
 This success was due to some hard work and recruiting by the three men who began this chapter, Chuck Ward, Tom Weis and Rich Francher.
 Soon after the chapter began, a newsletter, called the “Knights’ News” was used to share information, photographs and keep the chapter members up to date.
 Rich kept the newsletter going for 7 years.
 Of course, no computers, so all the newsletters were printed and mailed.
 According to Rich, the official chapter photographer was Tom Weis.
-In later years, Walt Beck worked on the Knights’ News, then in 2003 Vic Victorino continuted the good work for about 10 years.
+In later years, Walt Beck worked on the Knights’ News from 1999 to 2003 when Vic Victorino continuted the good work for about 10 years.
 Present day, Board members continue to change, but all who hold positions donate much of their time to make sure the chapter runs smoothly.
 Our chapter has been active not only on the chapter level but two of our members have been active with International as holding the West Coast Chairman position. *Chuck Brown (past Chair) and Karl Hutchinson (past Chair)*

 Rich shared an interesting story that took place in 1993 or early 1994.
 The newly formed Sacramento CA1 chapter members were riding to Salt Lake City.
 While the group had stopped at a gas station near the Utah border, another group of motorcyclists stopped.
 Conversations took place and it was learned the group from Lake County had all been members of one of the earlier CA1 chapters.
 It truly is a small world!